Yankees vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz brings a 10-game streak with at least one hit into this contest.
-In his last 10 games he is hitting .318 with four doubles, a triple, a walk and six RBI.
+- Ruiz enters this matchup looking to extend his 11-game hit streak.
+During his last 10 games he is hitting .318 with four doubles, a triple, a walk and six RBI.

 Ruiz Recent Games